|

 thing!")

-the Captain's bunk ("We're gonna heave a firecracker under that

-old man's bunk and BAM, BAM, BAM.
+gonna heave a firecracker under that old man's bunk and BAM, BAM,

+BAM.
 Wake up, you unpatriotic old slob.
 It's VE Day.
-Did you ever see such a hand-painted, hand-packed firecracker
+Did you ever

+see such a hand-painted, hand-packed firecracker in your life?");

-and caused an overflow of soapy suds throughout the ship's corridors
+and caused an overflow of soapy suds throughout the ship's corridors;

 Pulver's Disastrous VE Day Firecracker Scheme